graymalkin/seval/README.md

 # seval

-`seval` provides a meta-circular Python interpretter for user interaction.
+`seval` provides a meta-circular Python interpreter for user interaction.
 It is designed to safely evaluate python code without allowing calls to access the underlying operating system.

 This is done by evaluation of python expressions under a restricted environment.
-Various python libaries are forbidden, and access to private fields is prohibitted.
+Various python libraries are forbidden, and access to private fields is prohibited.

 ```
 >>> "".__repr__()